8. Academic integrity

 You must not allow anyone access to the work you have prepared for evaluation, whether in a test, examination, or assignment, etc. You are the only one who should receive credit for what you know, unless prior agreement has been reached with the faculty that group work (and group credit) is allowed.
 Therefore, publishing work on a public repository (ex.
 Course Hero) is prohibited.

-You should not put yourself in a position where you could be suspected of having made your work accessible to others, having copied another’s work, or having used unauthorized aids.
+Facilitating a breach of academic integrity occurs when you put yourself in a position where you could be suspected of having made your work accessible to others, having copied another’s work, or having used unauthorized aids.
 You alone should receive credit for what you know, unless prior agreement has been reached with the faculty that group work (and group credit) is allowed.
-Even the appearance of dishonesty may undermine faculty confidence in your abilities.
+Even the appearance of dishonesty may undermine faculty confidence in your academic work.

-If you knowingly or negligently allow your work (including electronic files), portions of your work, or drafts of your work to be used by other students or aid others in committing academic misconduct, you are violating academic integrity.
-This applies if you hide, misrepresent, or falsify information related to an incident of academic misconduct.
-You are as responsible as a student who is involved in the incident directly, even though you may not yourself benefit from that act of misconduct and are therefore subject to the same penalties.
+If you knowingly or negligently allow your work (including electronic files), portions of your work, or drafts of your work to be used by other students or aid others is a breach of academic integrity breach.
+This applies if you hide, misrepresent, or falsify information related to a breach of academic integrity.
+You are as responsible as a student who is involved in the incident directly, even though you may not yourself benefit from that act and are therefore subject to the same outcomes.

 8.2.5 Impersonation

 Impersonation is pretending to be another person for the purpose of deception.
-If you knowingly have someone impersonate you, either in person or electronically, for any academic work or activity, you are violating academic integrity.
-Both the impersonator and you are subject to the same penalties.
+If you knowingly have someone impersonate you, either in person or electronically, for any academic work or activity, you are breaching academic integrity.
+Both the impersonator and you are subject to the same outcomes.

 8.2.6 Denying access to information or material

-It is a violation of academic integrity to deny others access to academic resources or to deliberately impede the progress of another student or scholar.
+Denying others access to academic resources or to deliberately impede the progress of another student or scholar is a breach of academic integrity.
 This would include giving other students false or misleading information, making library or shared resource material unavailable to others by stealing, deliberately misplacing, defacing, or destroying any of these resources, including computer files that are not your own.

 8.2.7 Copyright violation

-The following outlines the process for addressing cases of academic misconduct at Georgian College, as well as related penalties.
+The following outlines the process for addressing cases of reported breaches of academic integrity at Georgian College, as well as related outcomes.
 Procedural fairness will be followed in all instances.

-• If at any point in the process outlined below it is shown, to the faculty’s satisfaction, that the situation is free of academic misconduct, no record is kept of the incident
+• If at any point in the process outlined below it is shown, to the faculty’s satisfaction, that the situation is free of academic integrity breach, no record is kept of the incident.

-• If at any point in the process, you decide to withdraw from the course connected to the academic misconduct the process continues unless otherwise advised by the dean/associate dean or Office of the Registrar
+• If at any point in the process, you decide to withdraw from the course connected to the academic breach the process continues unless otherwise advised by the dean/associate dean or Office of the Registrar.

-• If an academic misconduct is identified for group work, the process proceeds individually for every member of the group.
-In cases where one or more members of the group (a subset of the group) are identified to be responsible for the misconduct, only the individual members of the group held responsible will receive a penalty
+• If an academic breach is identified for group work, the process proceeds individually for every member of the group.
+In cases where one or more members of the group (a subset of the group) are identified to be responsible, only the individual members of the group held responsible will move through the process.

-• From the time the misconduct is found to the time it is recorded on your record, the process should take no longer than 15 working days.
-You are expected to continue your term while the process is taking place unless otherwise advised by a dean/associate dean, registrar/associate registrar in writing
+• From the time the suspected reported breach is found to the time it is recorded on your record, the process should take no longer than 15 working days.
+You are expected to continue your term while the process is taking place unless otherwise advised by a dean/associate dean, registrar/associate registrar in writing.

-• Academic misconduct may also be identified by other employees such as co-op consultants, testing services staff, or any other department at the college who is involved in determining grades for academic work
+• Academic integrity breaches may also be identified by other employees such as co-op consultants, testing services staff, or any other department at the college who is involved in determining grades for academic work.

-• If requested by you, the student success advisor can prompt reflection and support you to build your self-navigation and self-advocacy skills as it relates to the academic misconduct process.
-It is not the role of the student success advisor to negotiate on your behalf
+• If requested by you, the student success advisor can prompt reflection and support you to build your self-navigation and self-advocacy skills as it relates to the breach of academic integrity process.
+It is not the role of the student success advisor to negotiate on your behalf.

-You can appeal academic misconduct decisions by following the process outlined in Section 8.3 Academic misconduct process of the academic regulations.
+You can appeal breaches of academic integrity decisions by following the process outlined in Section 8.3 Process for reviewing and resolving reported breaches of academic integrity of the academic regulations.

 Step Process Owner Resource

-1 Suspect academic misconduct Faculty Exam, test, assignment, etc.
+1 Determine a review for a academic integrity breach is required .
+Faculty Exam, test, assignment, etc.

-2 Inform and consult with the program coordinator Faculty Phone/email
+2 The faculty informs and consults with the program coordinator .
+Faculty Phone/email/teams

-4 Contact the Office of the Registrar via RORecords@georgiancollege.ca to determine any previous misconducts Faculty Phone/email/or Banner
+4 Faculty contacts the Office of the Registrar via RORecords@georgiancollege.ca to determine any previous reported breaches Faculty Phone/email/or Banner

-6 Conduct a meeting with you.
+6 Faculty conducts a meeting with you to discuss the breach of academic integrity.
 If third offence, provide warning to you that a fourth offence will result in an automatic dismissal from your program and the college for up to five years.
-Faculty AMF and supporting evidence
+Faculty BAIF and supporting evidence

-7 Within 24 hours of the meeting, you review the AMF and either a) acknowledge the offence, accept the penalty and sign.
-The form is then sent to the dean/associate dean for final signature and forwarded to the Office of the Registrar, or b) do not acknowledge the offence.
-If you do not wish to meet/sign the form or fail to provide the required documentation, the process continues Student AMF
+7 Within 24 hours of the meeting, you are to review the BAIF form and either: a) acknowledge the offence, accept the outcome and sign.
+The form is then sent to the Dean/Associate Dean for final signature and forwarded to the Office of the Registrar, or; b) choose not to acknowledge the breach.
+If you do not wish to meet sign the BAIF form, or, you fail to provide the required documentation, the process continues Student BAIF

-8 Send AMF and any supporting evidence to the dean/associate dean within two working days of meeting with you Faculty Email
+8 Faculty sends form and any supporting documentation to the Dean/Associate Dean within two working days of meeting with the student .
+Faculty Email

-9 Review AMF and supporting evidence and discuss with faculty.
-If a meeting with you is required, (as determined by the dean/associate dean) the date and time of meeting must be determined within three working days of receiving the AMF from the faculty Dean/associate dean AMF/phone/email
+9 Dean/AD reviews form and supporting documentation and discusses with faculty.
+If a meeting with the student is required for clarification, the date and time of meeting must be determined within three working days of receiving the BAIF from the faculty.
+Dean/associate dean BAIF/phone/email

-10 Finalize/sign the AMF and email the form to you with copy to the Office of the Registrar, the student success advisor, and the faculty.
+10 The Dean/Asscociate Dean finalizes/signs the BAIF and emails the form to you copying the Office of the Registrar, the student success advisor, and the faculty.
 In this same message, advise you of the academic appeal process as per section 10.2.1.
-If the academic misconduct is appealed, the Academic Appeal form (AAF) must be completed and submitted by you to the Office of the Registrar Dean/associate dean AMF
+If the academic breach is appealed, the Academic Appeal form (AAF) must be completed and submitted by you to the Office of the Registrar Dean/associate dean BAIF

-11 Update your information in Banner Office of the Registrar Banner
+11 The student information is updated in Banner by the Office of the Registrar.
+Office of the Registrar Banner

 Offence Penalty